localstack/docs/content/en/user-guide/aws/dynamodb/index.md

     {
         "RegionName": "eu-central-1",
         "ReplicaStatus": "ACTIVE"
-    },
-    {
-        "RegionName": "us-west-1",
-        "ReplicaStatus": "ACTIVE"
     }
 ]
 {{< /command >}}

 {{< alert title="Warning" color="warning">}}
-It is currently not possible to remove the original table region from the replication set.
+It is currently not possible to remove the original table region from the replication set while keeping the replicas.
 Deleting the original table will also remove all the replicas.
 {{< /alert >}}